 A man shopping in the Lawn and Garden section of a local K-Mart slipped and fell when he stepped on Hibiscus blooms.
 The blooms dropped on the floor from the display plants.
 K-Mart employees failed to remove the blooms, despite admitting that Hibiscus blooms are extremely slippery and presented a fall risk.
 K-Mart denied any responsibility for the man’s resulting knee injury, but a Madison County jury disagreed.
 Ralph Hornsby, Jr. argued the case to the jury and obtained a verdict in the amount of $318,000.00.
-K-Mart appealed the jury’s verdict to the Alabama Supreme Court, but the Hornsby, Watson & Hornsby appellate team successfully defeated the appeal, obtaining an unanimous affirmance from the Court.
+K-Mart appealed the jury’s verdict to the Alabama Supreme Court, but the Hornsby, Watson, Hornsby & Heyward appellate team successfully defeated the appeal, obtaining a unanimous affirmance from the Court.
 Ultimately, our client not only received the entire jury award, but also post-judgment interest that had accrued while the case was on appeal.

-Man Receives $267,000.00 Jury Verdict For Industrial Injury at a TVA Site In Jackson County
+Man Receives $267,000.00 Jury Verdict for Industrial Injury at a TVA Site In Jackson County